keenanbuckley/itl-playlist-gen/README.md

 ### Spice-ordered playlist (no player)

-`spice_playlist.py` writes every chart ordered by ascending spice — the true difficulty order, which ignores block ratings.
+`spice_playlist.py` writes every chart ordered by ascending spice, the true difficulty order, which ignores block ratings.
 It takes the same `--mode` (auto/snapshot/api) as the main tool: